Wedding Attire

 Some popular formal attire options:

-Summer: Lighter fabrics, sleeveless or off-shoulder styles, lighter wool/summer blends.
+Summer: Lighter fabrics, sleeveless or off-shoulder styles.

-Winter: Velvet, wraps, or heavier fabrics.
+Winter: Velvet, wraps, and heavier fabrics for warmth.

 Dress Code Option 3: Semi-Formal or Cocktail